-- Work with your professors.
-Two words, one concept, you need to commit to memory: office hours.
+Two words, one concept that you need to commit to memory: office hours.
 Visit your professors during these assigned periods to ask for help when you need it.
 The key is going at the first sign of trouble—not two weeks before the end of the semester with a string of failing grades in your wake.
-Professors will appreciate your effort, and don’t forget: they want you to succeed!
+Professors will appreciate your effort, and don’t forget: They want you to succeed!

-- Explore your major options.
 And don’t be afraid to be “undecided,” taking classes and participating in activities that allow you to explore majors that interest you.
-You just need to be strategic, having some idea, however vague, of what major(s) you might pursue and working closely with your academic advisor along the way.
-One caveat: if you’re considering an industry-specific major like engineering or nursing, you probably want to start in that program, as they tend to be focused from the very beginning.
+You just need to be strategic while having some idea, however vague, of what major(s) you might pursue and working closely with your academic advisor along the way.
+One caveat: If you’re considering an industry-specific major like Engineering or Nursing, you probably want to start in that program, as they tend to be focused from the very first semester.
 It’s easier to leave the program if you change your mind than it is to join late in the game.

-- Get a study buddy.
 Or several.
-You can quiz each other before midterms and finals, you’ll have someone to rely on for notes if you miss class (due to legit reasons like sickness, not skipping!
-C’mon now!), and you may just bond over your shared love for the class.
+This is key for several reasons.
+You can quiz each other before midterms and finals, you’ll have someone to rely on for notes if you miss class (due to legit reasons like sickness, not skipping!), and you may just bond over your shared love (or disdain) for the class.
 Having some friends in your classes will make the semester a lot more enjoyable and is a great way to expand your social circle!

-- Sit up front.
-It’s a simple but effective trick.
+It’s a simple but effective trick for your classes.
 You’ll be right under the professor’s nose and close to the action, which can help hold your attention.
 It’s especially helpful if the class is in a large lecture hall.
-It’ll also show the professor that you’re in it to win it—and they really do notice.
+Plus, it will show the professor that you’re in it to win it—and they really do notice.
 Don't forget to raise your hand and participate too!

-- Don't get sucked into the Interwebs.
-First of all, it’s just rude to text or surf the Web in class—and professors can see you—so even if you use your laptop to take notes, avoid the Internet.
-And if you don’t think you’ll be able to resist checking your e-mail or the pull of Twitter’s siren song, try using an application to restrict your online activity for that time period.
-Second, eliminating distractions should help you focus on the material and ultimately do better in the class.
+First of all, it’s just rude to text or surf the web in class—and professors can see you—so even if you use your laptop to take notes, avoid the internet.
+If you don’t think you’ll be able to resist checking your email or the pull of Twitter’s siren song, try using apps to restrict your online activity for that time period.
+Eliminating distractions should also help you focus on the material and ultimately do better in class.

-- Get your money’s worth.
-Don’t forget that you’re literally shelling out hundreds dollars per hour just to be in your classes, plus untold thousands of dollars for the campus resources available to you (like the academic center we mentioned above).
+Don’t forget that you’re shelling out hundreds of dollars per hour just to be in your college classes, plus untold thousands of dollars for the campus resources available to you (like the academic center we mentioned).
 You're paying for it whether you use it or not, so take advantage, and don't wait to use resources like the career center before senior year.

 Health and wellness